-- 1. After conductors have been installed in conduit, a pull test shall be made on conductors.
-When any length of conductor cannot be freely pulled, the Contractor shall make any needed alterations or repairs at no expense to the State. - 2.
-The Contractor shall perform insulation resistance tests in accordance with Item 620, "Electrical Conductors."
-The Contractor shall coordinate with the Engineer to witness the tests. - 3.
-A sufficient length of conductor for making up connections shall be left in ground boxes (2 feet minimum, 3 feet maximum, to point of splice, 3 feet minimum, 4 feet maximum, when conductor is pulled through with no splice), enclosures, weatherheads and pole bases (1 foot minimum, 1.5 feet maximum). - 4.
+- 1. After conductors have been installed in conduit, a pull test will be made on conductors.
+When any length of conductor cannot be freely pulled, the Contractor shall make any needed alterations or repairs at no expense to the Town. - 2.
+The Contractor shall make insulation resistance tests in accordance with Item 620, Conductors.
+The contractor shall coordinate with the Town to witness the tests. - 3.
+A sufficient length of conductor for making up connections shall be left in ground boxes (2 feet minimum, 3 feet maximum, to point of splice, 3 feet minimum, 4 feet maximum, when conductor is pulled through with no splice), enclosures, weatherheads and pole bases (1 foot minimum and typical, 1.5 feet maximum). - 4.
 Splices shall be made only in junction boxes, ground boxes, pole bases, or electrical enclosures and shall be made with listed compression or screw type pressure connectors, terminal blocks, bolted lugs, or split bolt connectors.
-Splices shall be insulated with heavy wall heat shrink tubing or GelCaps and shall be made so as to provide a watertight splice.
+Splices shall be insulated with heavy wall heat shrink tubing and shall be made so as to provide a watertight splice.
 Heat shrink sleeve shall overlap conductor insulation a minimum of 2 inches on both sides of the splice.
-Where heat shrink tubing may not shrink sufficiently to provide a watertight seal around the individual conductors, prior to heating the tubing, the Contractor shall increase the diameter of the conductors insulation using heat shrink filler tape to provide a watertight seal between the individual conductors and the heat shrink tubing.
+Where heat shrink tubing may not shrink sufficiently to provide a watertight seal around the individual conductors, prior to heating the tubing, the contractor shall build up the conductors insulation using heat shrink filler tape to provide a watertight seal between the individual conductors and the heat shrink tubing.
 Tape shall be visible after completion of all splices.
-Where filler tape is used but not visible, the Engineer shall approve each individual splice by conducting a physical inspection of each splice.
-When it appears the tubing has been burned, or overheated the tubing shall be considered to be defective and shall be replaced. - 5.
-GelCaps when used in place of heat shrink method of splicing, shall be sized and installed according to manufacturer's specifications.
-(Raychem GelCap and GelCap SL or equal.) - 6.
-Wire nuts may be used for #8 AWG or smaller conductors in above-ground junction boxes, but not in pole bases or ground boxes.
-Wire nuts shall be positioned upright to prevent the accumulation of water.
-Wire nuts used at these locations shall have factory applied waterproof sealant. - 7.
-Conductors in illumination poles shall be supported by a J-hook in the top of the pole. - 8.
-All conductors bid under Item 620 "Electrical Conductors" shall have breakaway electrical disconnects installed anytime conductors pass through a break-away support device. - 9.
+Where filler tape is used but not visible, the Town shall approve each individual splice by conducting a physical inspection of each splice.
+Heat shrink tape shall be either butyl rubber.
+When it appears the tubing has been burned, or overheated the tubing shall be considered to be defective. - 5.
+No wire nuts may be used for #8 AWG or smaller conductors in above-ground junction boxes, nor in pole bases or ground boxes. - 6.
+Conductors in illumination poles shall be supported by a J-hook in the top of the pole. - 7.
+All conductors bid under Item 620 shall have breakaway electrical disconnects installed anytime conductors pass through a break-away support. - 8.
 For terminating the conductors, insulation-jacketing material shall be removed in such a manner as to not nick any of the individual strands of the conductor.
-When individual conductor strands are removed, the conductor shall be considered to be damaged. - 10.
-When a conductor or cable has been damaged, or fails to pass an insulation resistance test, the conductor shall be replaced. - 11.
-Duct tape, black electrical tape, or wire nuts shall not be used in the repair of a damaged conductor. - 12.
-For terminations, no more than one wire may be installed under a single pressure connector, unless the device is listed for more than one wire. - 13.
-Conductors connected to break-away in line fuse holders must be installed in accordance with the specific manufacturer's installation instructions.
+When individual conductor strands are removed, the conductor shall be considered to be damaged. - 9.
+When a conductor or cable has been damaged, or fails to pass an insulation resistance test, the conductor will be replaced. - 10.
+Duct tape, black electrical tape, or wire nuts shall not be allowed to repair a damaged conductor. - 11.
+For terminations, no more than one wire may be installed under a single pressure connector unless the device is listed for more than one wire. - 12.
+Conductors connected to break-away in line fuse holders must be installed in accordance with the specific manufactures installation instructions.
 Where threaded connections are made, they shall be properly torqued.
 Where crimp type connections are made, crimps shall be made using properly sized crimping pliers.
-Proper conductor terminations are critical to the safe operation of break-away devices. - 14.
+Proper conductor terminations are critical to the safe operation of break-away devices. - 13.
 Waterproofing boots shall be properly trimmed to fit snugly around the conductor so as to provide a water proof connection.
 No more than one wire may enter a single opening in any one boot.
 Water proofing boots must provide the correct number of openings.
 Where only one wire is to be connected to a boot, the boot may not be a two wire type.